listenToRipley/python/Notes/Modules.md

 To see what you can do with those modules, you would use `type` with the name: `type(module)`

 To see the attributes, you would use `dir` with the module: `dir(module)`

+### __name__

+This is part of the directory system and allows you to see what document you are currently in or document you are currently accessing.[Example](../Examples/Modules/main.py)